-Most infants and children and older adults usually develop symptoms about four to six days after their first exposure to RSV.
+Most infants and children and older adults usually develop symptoms about 4 to 6 days after their first exposure to RSV.
 This is referred to as the incubation period.
-Symptoms of RSV include a runny nose and decreased appetite followed by coughing, sneezing, no fever or a mild fever at one to three days.
+Symptoms of RSV include a runny nose and decreased appetite followed by coughing, sneezing, no fever or a mild fever at 1 to 3 days.
 Most individuals with RSV who are otherwise healthy do not require hospitalization.
 However, some very young infants and others may develop more serious symptoms of wheezing, irritability, decreased activity, cyanosis (blue-gray color to skin) and breathing difficulties.
-Some of these individuals may require short (three to five days) hospital stays.
+Some of these individuals may require short (3 to 5 days) hospital stays.
 Even more severe infections can require supported breathing.
 Definitive diagnosis can be done by viral cultures, detecting RSV antigens, PCR assays, and molecular probes (molecules used to detect other molecules or structures).

 See pictures of Bacterial Skin Conditions